ChristianHallerX/ChristianHallerX.github.io/research/_posts/2020-07-30-Sunspot-Activity-Time-Series.md

 <br><img src="/assets/img/research/Sunspot/windows.png" alt="windows graph" style="width:640px"><br>

-## Step 4: Train for Learning Rate Optimization
+## Step 4: Train for Learning-Rate Optimization

 Next task is finding a learning rate that delivers the least loss.
 With a callback that contains a Learning Rate Scheduler, the learning rate is increased sucessively over the 100 epochs.
 The model design itself will remain the same later.
 Fisrst, a 1D-convolutional filter with a width of 5 (2 samples before, two after the selected sample) and then two LSTM layers do the sequence learning work.
 Two dense layers and an output layer (1 neuron) make up the rest of the network.